Halewood: Notable people

-George Harrison, MBE who achieved international fame as the lead guitarist of the Beatles, lived in Halewood with his family between 1962 and 1965.
+George Harrison, who achieved international fame as the lead guitarist of the Beatles, lived in Halewood with his family between 1962 and 1965.

-Steve McMahon, the former Everton and Liverpool F.C. midfielder, was born in Halewood.
+Steve McMahon, the former Everton and Liverpool midfielder, was born in Halewood.

 Aaron Cresswell, an English professional footballer who plays as a left back for Premier League club West Ham United and the English national team was born and raised in Halewood.

 Halewood born Katarina Johnson-Thompson is an English track and field athlete specialising in the heptathlon and pentathlon.

 Mary Peters was born in Halewood.
 In the 1972 Summer Olympics in Munich, Peters competing for Great Britain and Northern Ireland won the gold medal in the women's pentathlon.

-Christine Mcguinness, wife of Paddy McGuinness, model, former Miss Liverpool, and guest star on the reality TV show The Real Housewives of Cheshire, based on The Real Housewives franchise is from Halewood.
+Christine McGuinness, wife of Paddy McGuinness, model, former Miss Liverpool, and guest star on the reality TV show The Real Housewives of Cheshire, based on The Real Housewives franchise is from Halewood.

 Playwright Fred Lawless spent most of his childhood in Halewood and attended St. Mark's Primary School in Leathers Lane.

 Edward Whitley was a solicitor and Conservative politician who resided at The Grange, Halewood.
 Whitley was major of Liverpool in 1868.
 He sat in the House of Commons from 1880 to 1892.
-In 1880 Whitley was elected as one of three Members of Parliament (MPs) for Liverpool.
+In 1880, Whitley was elected as one of three Members of Parliament (MPs) for Liverpool.
 He was then elected MP for Everton between 1885 and 1892.
 There is a statue of Whitley St George's Hall, Liverpool.

 In the sciences, one Halewood family produced two Fellows of the Royal Society: John Hilton Grace, a mathematician; and his nephew, Alan Robertson, an animal geneticist.
 The Grace family lived at Okells Farm and Court Farm.